 Hold on to your hits.

 If you like the auto-remove feature for most podcasts but want to keep all episodes of a particular podcast, you’re in luck.
 Select a podcast (either at the episode or podcast level), right-click and choose Do Not Auto Delete. iTunes holds onto that podcast’s episodes until you manually delete them.

 Expand or collapse.

 Once you subscribe to a podcast, iTunes checks for new episodes at regular intervals.
 In time, the list of available episodes could grow out of control.
-To hide or reveal all available episodes, click on the display triangle for that podcast.
-You can also hide or reveal all of your podcasts at once by pressing cmd+] or by holding down the command key and clicking on one of the display triangles.
+To hide or reveal all available episodes, click the display triangle for that podcast.
+You can also hide or reveal all your podcasts at once by pressing Command + ] or by holding down the Command key and clicking one of the display triangles.

 What’s the frequency?

 You may subscribe to podcasts that update more often than once per day.
 Just go to your Podcast Settings (remember the Settings button at the bottom of the jukebox window in your podcast download page?) and edit the rate at which iTunes checks for new podcasts to “Once per hour”.

 Time to unsubscribe.

 Podcasts are like audio or video magazines.
 Once you subscribe, you can expect a new “issue” of that podcast at a regular interval.
 But if you find you have more than you can handle, it’s easy to unsubscribe.
 Just highlight the podcast you want to unsubscribe from, and click Unsubscribe in the lower-left corner of the screen.
 To unsubscribe and delete all files related to the podcast, simply press the Delete key after selecting a podcast.